Outspoken abortion provider LeRoy ‘Lee’ Carhart dies at 81

-LeRoy “Lee” Carhart, who emerged from a two-decade career in the Air Force to become one of the best-known late-term abortion providers in the United States, has died.
+LeRoy “Lee” Carhart, who emerged from a two-decade career as an Air Force surgeon to become one of the best-known late-term abortion providers in the United States, has died.
 He was 81.

 Carhart died Friday, according to Clinics for Abortions & Reproductive Excellence in Bellevue, Nebraska, where he was the medical director.
 His cause of death was not released by the clinic.